Here are some things to consider as you weigh potential tax moves before the end of the year.

 More to Consider

-Here are some other things you may want to consider as part of your year-end tax review.
+Here are some other things to consider as part of your year-end tax review.